APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## permissions

-We intend to let you a total control on your application permissions so the SDK does not add permissions by default.
+We intend to give you a total control on your application permissions.
+Hence the SDK does not add permissions by default.

-That being said, you may want to add those permisions in your _manifest.xml_:
+That being said, you may want to add those permissions in your _manifest.xml_:

 - If you need to communicate with the apisense server __(most likely the case)__:
     - `<uses-permission android:name="android.permission.INTERNET"/>`